No matter our race, background, or zip code, most of us believe that for democracy to work for all of us, it must include us all.

 To move forward as a nation, we must ensure that every eligible American has the Freedom to Vote and that the results of our elections reflect the will of the people.

-The Freedom to Vote Act and the John Lewis Voting Rights Advancement Act are two of the most prominent pieces of legislation introduced this Congress to promote the Freedom to Vote and help enact national standards for voting.
+The Freedom to Vote Act and the John Lewis Voting Rights Advancement Act are two of the most prominent pieces of legislation introduced by Congress to promote the Freedom to Vote and help enact national standards for voting.
 Below is detailed information on each bill — and the impact they would have on our nation’s voting laws.

 THE FREEDOM TO VOTE ACT

-• Create national standards that ensure voting options are equally accessible across all 50 states and DC
+- Create national standards that ensure voting options are equally accessible across all 50 states and DC

-• Prevent attempts to implement deliberate barriers to voting for Black and Brown communities, young people, new Americans, and Americans with disabilities
+- Prevent attempts to implement deliberate barriers to voting for Black and Brown communities, young people, new Americans, and Americans with disabilities

-• Restrict lobbying and dark money in politics to help prevent billionaires from buying our elections
+- Restrict lobbying and dark money in politics to help prevent billionaires from buying our elections

-• Ensure that Congressional districts are drawn to promote fair representation for all through community districting
+- Ensure that Congressional districts are drawn to promote fair representation for all through community districting

 We broke the bill down into five categories below.